In the Therapy Room: Suicidal Ideation and the Architecture of Despair

 This isn’t prayer to external forces.
 It’s the conscious reorganization of his own internal system.
 It’s creating a positive disintegration—intentionally destabilizing the rigid coherence built around despair so new configurations become possible.

-Wyrd and Personal Agency ⚡
+The Wyrd ⚡

 There’s a concept from Norse traditions called wyrd—often translated as “fate,” but more accurately understood as the pattern of consequences emerging from your choices and actions over time.